An official website of the United States government

 WELCOME!

-Thank you for visiting our NEPA website.
+Thank you for visiting our National Environmental Policy Act (NEPA) website.
 This site is intended to promote outreach efforts by making project information readily available, and to foster public participation in the NEPA process.
 This website provides public access to Navy Environmental Assessments (EAs) and Environmental Impact Statements (EISs) prepared for actions proposed within the NAVFAC Pacific area of responsibility.
 These documents are prepared in accordance with the National Environmental Policy Act, which requires all federal agencies to consider potential environmental consequences of proposed major Federal actions before decisions are made and actions are taken.

 NEPA regulations allow federal agencies to identify actions which do not individually or cumulatively have a significant impact on the quality of the human environment as categorically excluded from additional NEPA review.
 The Navy has identified 49 categories of actions, listed in 32 CFR Part 775, called "categorical exclusions."
 If a proposed Navy action fits one of these categorical exclusions and has no extenuating circumstances that could result in a significant impact (such as certain adverse effects to historic properties or endangered species), the action is excluded from the requirement to prepare an EA or an EIS.